 Red Rock Falls was a more conventional waterfall dropping 20ft over some reddish bedrock that would only reveal itself in low flow as well as in sufficient lighting conditions.

 I happened to see bats flying around the falls as it was getting dark during my visit.

 Hiking to Corlieu Falls

 I started my hike from a somewhat large pullout or parking area for the Lewis Creek National Recreation Trail right off the Highway 41 (see directions below).

-Going right at this junction, I followed a fairly well-used path flanked by the odd Summer wildflowers while always within earshot of Lewis Creek.
+I first went right at this junction, which followed a fairly well-used path flanked by the odd Summer wildflowers while always within earshot of Lewis Creek.

 From the size of the clearing, I presume that this must have been where Clifford Corlieu had built his cabin overlooking the falls, where he lived from 1910-1929.

 Not much remained of this cabin when I made my visit.